opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/google_drive.rst

 Google Drive connector
 ======================

-The Google Drive connector retrieves files from Google Drive.
+The Google Drive connector retrieves files from Google Drive with a maximum limit of 10MB per file.

 For more information about the supported file formats, see :ref:`supportedformats`.